iza-institute-of-labor-economics/gettsim/docs/geps/gep-06.md

 The proposed changes will affect all areas of GETTSIM

-1. The DAG will account for the namespace of GETTSIM's policy functions, which allows for non-unqiue function names across GETTSIM's modules.
+1. The DAG will account for the namespace of GETTSIM's policy functions, which allows for non-unique function names across GETTSIM's subdirectories.
 Namespaces will affect how GETTSIM expects and returns input and output data.
 1. Building the DAG will depend on the date for which the user wants to perform calculations.
 Instead of a long list of if-statements in the `policy_functions` module, picking functions by year will be done in a more natural and more robust way.